munster-dev/docs/docs/store.md

     },
     actions: {
         post: [
-            setPostLikesCount // <--- action needs to be registed here ]
+            setPostLikesCount // <--- action needs to be registered here ]
     }
 }